-Dr. Eleanor Shore is dean for faculty affairs at Harvard Medical School and deputy director of the Harvard Medical School Center of Excellence in Women's Health.
+Dr. Eleanor Shore was a dean for faculty affairs at Harvard Medical School and deputy director of the Harvard Medical School Center of Excellence in Women's Health.
 She trained at Harvard Medical School during the postwar 'experimental' era, between 1945 and 1955, when women were admitted on a trial basis.
-She is now leading the drive to increase diversity amongst Harvard faculty and has instituted a range of new initiatives to promote gender equality in career development at the school.
+In her academic roles, she led the drive to increase diversity amongst Harvard faculty and has instituted a range of new initiatives to promote gender equality in career development at the school.

 Eleanor Gossard was born in Ottawa, Illinois in 1930.
 She became interested in science in high school, and was particularly inspired by a biology teacher she had in the tenth grade.
 She decided to major in biology at Radcliffe College, and planned to go on to graduate school to study biochemistry.
 In her senior year at Radcliffe, Shore attended a lecture given by Dr. Kendall Emerson, dean of students at Harvard Medical School.
 He talked about the efforts the school was making to recruit women students and the need for the perspective of wives and mothers in medicine.
 Eleanor Gossard had thought that going into medicine meant giving up the idea of marriage and having a family, but Dr. Emerson's speech encouraged her to apply.
 She graduated magna cum laude with her bachelor's degree in 1951, and was accepted at Harvard Medical School, where she was one of eight women in her class of 118 students.